Scarlett Pomers: Personal life

 In late 2005, Pomers checked into an anorexia nervosa treatment facility.
 The 5 ft 2 in actress' weight had dropped to 73 lb and she was exercising as much as six hours per day.
-Scarlett's character, Kyra, was absent from most of the fifth season of Reba, having only appeared in two episodes out of twenty-two.
+Scarlett's character, Kyra, was absent from most of the fifth season of Reba, having only appeared in two episodes out of twenty two.
 She was out of the facility by January 2006, became an ambassador for the National Eating Disorders Association, and began an organization called Arch-Angels which raises money for people who suffer from eating disorders, but cannot afford treatment.
 Her efforts led Teen People magazine to name her one of the 20 teens who will change the world.

 Pomers returned to the set of Reba and appeared in season six until the show ended in 2007.
 Pomers, who is a vegetarian, began practicing Kundalini yoga in June 2006 after reading a book about Golden Bridge studio director Gurmukh Kaur Khalsa, and earned her teaching certificate in the practice.
 "Yoga always made me feel really good about myself.
 It was the final step of letting go of the demon."

-Her eating disorder was referenced in the first episode of season six.
-Upon entering the set to a thunderous round of applause in Season 6, episode 1 (after being absent for most of season 5) Reba asked her character Kyra "Where have you been?" to which Kyra replies, "I went to get something to eat."
-Later in the same episode, she walks towards the kitchen when Van (Steve Howey) asks, "Where are you going?"
-She responds, "Just gonna go grab something to eat."
-Van replies "See you next year."